Are travel agents worth it? Pros, cons and alternatives

 Do you save any money using a travel agent?

-Travel agents may help you save money by using their know-how to find the best price on your airline tickets or hotel room—or even secure upgrades.
-However, with so many online booking resources available, finding inexpensive flights and booking all your own travel is easier than it used to be.
-And doing so might outweigh the price of a travel agent.
+Travel agents may help you save money by using their know-how to find the best price on your airline tickets or hotel room.
+They may even be able to help you secure upgrades.
+But online resources have made finding inexpensive flights and booking travel yourself easier than it once was.

 -